 LGBTQ+ Horror Movies

 Like most personal traumas though, the past always catches up with us.
 In this instance, Will had told his beloved that his mother was dead.
 By this time we know, she has been locked up in a mental institution for quite some time.
 Why?
-Because when Will was a teenager, his mother tried to “save him” by strangling him.
+When Will was a teenager, his mother tried to “save him” by strangling him.
 Despite being the instigator of her own incarceration, seeing as she checked herself in after the event, years later her release sees her climb straight back onto the Will wagon with a total immersion into his life.

-Hypochondriac feels like a really personal experience.
-There are moments when the more nuanced inflections of mental illness stigmas are flitted out in front of us.
-Will visits a continuous stream of doctors, knowing full well his symptoms point to a multitude of prognoses.
-Time after time he is told that “stress can do funny things to us” “and that he should “try therapy” but that most of them will come up with a rudimentary test to conclude Will is in fact healthy as an ox.
+Time after time, he is told that “stress can do funny things to us.”
+He is also advised to “try therapy.”
+However, most will come up with a rudimentary test.
+They conclude Will is, in fact, healthy as an ox.
 In another example, Will goes to his boss Blossom, to get some time off.
 Blossom is quick to point out that he is replaceable and if he needs time off he will likely lose his job.
 In the wake of this information, Will quickly descends by having an episode and sticks his arms in a kiln trying to get away from his wolf.

 Is There Something Wrong With Will?